Bay Area Year-Round Staff

 Team Affiliations UCSC, PSU

 Having grown up in the Bay Area, Cassie is well acquainted with parks and trails nearby.
 A wanderer at heart, she is no stranger to multi-week road trips and day-long flying schedules.
 At home, Cassie enjoys tending to her orchid and succulent collection.
-She has a passion for Earth & Planetary Sciences and is currently working on her graduate studies.
+She has a passion for Earth & Planetary Sciences.
 She also has a knack for figuring out all things computer-related.
 You may have spoken to her on the phone regarding our programs.
 She is easily bribed with coffee and pastries.
 Cassie has worked for Trackers since 2012.

 Guild Office Camp